Hi Utsuri, a member of the Utsurimono family, are koi with a black body and areas of red or orange pattern overlaying the black.

-The sumi pattern of Hi Utsuri flows below the lateral line and wraps completely around the body.
+The black pattern of Hi Utsuri flows below the lateral line and wraps completely around the body.
 This differentiates Hi Utsuri from Bekko, in which the sumi pattern appears only above the lateral line.

-Preferably, Hi Utsuri should have sumi starting at the mouth or nose and spaced intermittently all the way to the base of the tail.
-Additionally, Hi Utsuri should have patches of sumi starting at the base of both pectoral fins and spreading out across a portion of the fins, a trait known as "motoguro".
+Preferably, Hi Utsuri should have black starting at the mouth or nose and spaced intermittently all the way to the base of the tail.
+Additionally, Hi Utsuri should have patches of black starting at the base of both pectoral fins and spreading out across a portion of the fins, a trait known as “motoguro”.
 The black striped fins found in Bekko varieties are considered a flaw in Hi Utsuri.